Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 I ran across these fun letter erasers at the Target Dollar spot!
 They are perfect to create a play dough hide and seek letter match-up game.
 Kids really have to use their fingers to dig through the play dough to find all of the letters.
 If you don't have letters like these you can use other small items such as letter beads. scrabble letter tiles, or even write letters on mini erasers to hide!

-5. Combine them with stickers
+5. Combine Printables with Stickers

 This is another low cost activity that I created using stickers (found at the Dollar Tree) and the letter recording sheet from my Apple Activity Pack!
 Stickers are another fun way to incorporate a fine motor activity with literacy.